 Bridgerton was Netflix’s breakout hit of 2020 thanks to its perfect blend of steamy sex scenes, period setting, and dramatic storylines.
 The Regency-era romance drama quickly crushed viewership records for the streaming service, with 82 million households around the world watching in its first four weeks.
 Almost immediately, it made Regé-Jean Page a household name and turned the words “I burn for you” into a catchphrase.

 Based on a bestselling Julia Quinn romance novel series, the first season of Bridgerton follows the debut matchmaking season of Daphne (Phoebe Dynevor), the eldest daughter of the wealthy Bridgerton family.
 As she tries to lure eligible suitors to find a good husband, her elder brother Anthony (Jonathan Bailey), now the man of the house after their father’s death, gets in her way with his overbearing overprotectiveness.
 Enter Anthony’s old friend Simon Basset (Page), the Duke of Hastings.
 He’s vowed never to marry, so of course Daphne and Simon strike up a deal to be in a fake relationship.
 And of course they fall in love.
-It’s all an addictive little steamy, sexy, frilly good time.

 What Will Bridgerton Season 2 Be About?

 When Regé-Jean Page announced that he wouldn’t be returning to Bridgerton as Simon Basset it left fans wondering where the show could go in Season 2.
 However, you might be about to develop another die-hard crush in Anthony Bridgerton, AKA Daphne’s slightly reckless older brother.